emberjs/website/source/blog/2019-02-14-octane-guides.md

 ### Phases

 This is roughly the planned phases of the documentation work:
-- Reorder the TOC as per the RFC
+1 Reorder the TOC (as per the RFC)
-- Add in new sub-sections
+1 Add in new sub-sections
-- Accept PRs for content in each sub-section
+1 Accept PRs for content in each sub-section
-- Edit & re-arrange before preview launches
+1 Edit & re-arrange before preview launches
-- Add re-direct URLs and remove old content
+1 Add re-direct URLs and remove old content

-- launch!
+Through all of these phases, the guide preview will be used to ensure that the documentation is staying on track with the intended features.

+While new content is being written and older content is being updated, no existing content will be completely deleted.
+Only after we have reviewed the content and added the re-directs will content be removed.
+This means that some content may be available if the user has the URL, but it won't be linked from the table of contents.

 ### Challenges
 - converting concepts from classic syntax to new syntax